Big Ramsey degrees using parameter spaces: Introduction

-By unrelated techniques, free amalgamation classes with the property that the big Ramsey degree of a vertex is equal to one were recently characterised by Sauer~\cite{Sauer2020}.
-Bounds on big Ramsey degrees of unrestricted structures with arities greater then 2 were announced in~\cite{Hubickabigramsey} with a proof based on the vector (or product) form Milliken tree theorem~\cite{Balko2020b,Hubicka2020uniform}.
-Independently, similar results were obtained by Coulson, Dobrinen and Patel~\cite{Coulson2020} using Dobrinen's method of strong coding trees~\cite{dobrinen2019ramsey2}.
+Bounds on big Ramsey degrees of unrestricted structures with arities greater than 2 were announced in~\cite{Hubickabigramsey} with a proof based on the vector (or product) form Milliken tree theorem~\cite{Hubicka2020uniform}.
+This technique was further generalized to infinite languages~\cite{braunfeld2023big}.
+We believe that this represents the strongest possible big Ramsey results based directly on unmodified form of the Milliken tree theorem.
+This paper is motivated by the opposite direction and builds on proof techniques used for giving bounds on small Ramsey degrees where the Graham--Rothschild Theorem is a common tool.

-We shall also remark that Theorem~\ref{thm:multCS} has a direct proof based on Theorem 2 of \cite{Karagiannis2013}.
-Consequently we obtain the first direct (and simpler) proof of Theorem~\ref{thm:trianglefree}.
+We shall also remark that Theorem~\ref{thm:multCS} has a direct proof\footnote{By ``direct'' we mean that the proof is elementary and does not use set-theoretic forcing, ultrafilters or topological dynamics.} based on a combinatorial forcing argument (see the proof of the ``key lemma'' in~\cite{carlson1984} or Theorem 2 of \cite{Karagiannis2013}).
+Consequently, we obtain the first direct (and simple) proof of Theorem~\ref{thm:trianglefree}.

 The paper is organised as follows.
 In Section~\ref{sec:preliminaries} we introduce parameter spaces.
 In Section~\ref{sec:envelopes} we introduce the corresponding notion of envelopes and embedding types.
 In Section~\ref{sec:bigdegrees} we prove the main results of this paper.
 In Section~\ref{sec:smallclasses} we show that the construction is tight for determining small Ramsey degrees and thus give a new proof of a special case of the Ne\v set\v ril--R\"odl theorem~\cite{Nevsetvril1977}.
+This makes the connection between finitary and infinitary structural Ramsey results more explicit.
 In Section~\ref{sec:applications} we discuss several corollaries.
 In Section~\ref{sec:concluding} we briefly outline ongoing work and further directions to generalize techniques of this paper.